The Great and Secret Show: Plot summary

 Having encountered Fletcher before his death, Tesla heads to the remnants of his laboratory to recover the remains of the Nuncio.
 Tommy Ray is sent by Jaffe.
 While there Tesla encounters Raul, an ape who had been evolved through the power of the Nuncio.
 Tommy Ray arrives and shoots Tesla, but the last remaining vial of Nuncio breaks, infecting both men.
 Tesla's consciousness travels to a time loop in New Mexico where she encounters Kissoon.
 Kissoon explains to Tesla that the Shoal were dedicated to keeping Quiddity and the Art pure but with them all dead, Earth (known as the Cosm) could be dominated by the evil race Iad Uroboros, who live in the Metacosm on the opposite side of Quiddity.
 Tesla leaves when Kissoon tries to take over her body but agrees to find another body for him to inhabit.
 Leaving the time loop, Tesla encounters a woman named Mary Muralles, who reveals that it was Kissoon who murdered the Shoal and he is actually an agent of the Iad Uroboros.
-Kissoon manages to kill Mary using snake-like creatures created by his excrement and semen (Lix), then captures Raul to take over his body.
+Kissoon kills Mary using snake-like creatures created by his excrement and semen (Lix), then captures Raul to take over his body.

 Tommy Ray leads an army of the dead while the hallucigenia created by Fletcher's death convince Howard to help them attack Jaffe.
 Jaffe manages to tear a hole through reality into Quiddity but realises it is too much power for him to deal with.
-As his Terata battle the hallucigenia many are dragged into Quiddity including Howard, Jo-Beth and Tommy Ray.
+As his Terata battle the hallucigenia, many are dragged into Quiddity including Howard, Jo-Beth and Tommy Ray.
 Tesla, Grillo and Jaffe flee the house and attempt to close the vortex into Quiddity.
 Quiddity transforms Howard, Jo-Beth and Tommy Ray as they reach the Ephemeris, where they find that the Iad Uroboros are crossing Quiddity towards Earth.

 The town starts to collapse and is sealed off by the authorities.
 Tesla recalls a word Kissoon had brought up, "Trinity", which is the place where the first atomic bomb was detonated.
 Kissoon arrives, now occupying Raul's body, but Jaffe is able to distract him as Tesla transports the vortex to Quiddity into Kissoon's time loop.
 Howard, Jo-Beth and Tommy Ray, completely transformed from their experience in Quiddity, return from the vortex.
 Jaffe is able to kill Raul's body and is reunited with Tommy Ray.
 Tesla finds that Raul has occupied Kissoon's former body.
 By convincing Raul's consciousness to enter her body, Kissoon's body dies, which disintegrates the time loop, destroys the vortex to Quiddity and the Iad Uroboros who were arriving.
 Tesla and the others are able to escape the time loop just in time.

 Jo-Beth and Howard meet supernatural investigator Harry D'Amour, who asks for their story.
 Tesla meets Grillo and tells him that the worshippers of the Iad Uroboros are still active and will try to summon them again.